Hubs-Foundation/hubs-docs/docs/sharing-avatar-links-privately.md

 id: sharing-avatar-links-privately
 title: Sharing Avatar Links Privately
 sidebar_label: Sharing Avatar Links Privately
-description: Avatars can be shared via direct links.
-Hubs rooms can be created as dressing rooms so that users to a particular scene (instance?) are restricted to using only specific avatars.
+description: Explains how avatars can be shared via direct links and Hubs rooms can be created as dressing rooms so that users in a particular room are given access to use specific avatars that may otherwise be unavailable to the general public.
 ---

 **Do you have a hubs room where you want specific avatars to be available for specific people but not others?